momokhalil/pyHype/README.md

 pyHype is a Python framework for developing computational fluid dynamics software to solve the HYPErbolic 2D Euler equations on distributed, multi-block grids.
 It can be used as a solver to generate numerical predictions of 2D inviscid flow fields, or as a platform for developing new CFD techniques and methods.
 Contributions are welcome! pyHype is in early stages of development!
 I will be updating it regularly, along with its documentation.

+## Explosion Simulation
 Here is an example of an explosion simulation performed on one block.
-The mesh consisted of 600 x 1200 cells, and the Roe approximate riemann solver, van-Albada flux limiter, second-order Green-Gauss reconstruction, and RK4 time stepping were used.
+The simulation was performed with the following:
+- mesh with 600 x 1200 cells
+- Roe approximate riemann solver
+- Van-Albada flux limiter
+- Second-order Green-Gauss reconstruction
+- RK4 time stepping with CFL=0.8

 ![Alt Text](/explosion.gif)